-BEGIN INING OF THE PROGRAM Element Level max Requirements Edge Element Level 1 MAX 2 2 short edge element (7 sec max) Edge must be held in position for a minimum of three seconds.
+2:00 +/- 10 sec MUSIC MUST HAVE AN AUDIBLE RHYTHMIC BEAT WITH THE EXCEPTION OF 10 SECONDS AT THE BEGINNING OF THE PROGRAM Element Level max Requirements Edge Element Level 1 MAX 2 2 short edge element (7 sec max) Edge must be held in position for a minimum of three seconds.
 Edge elements must have different positions.
 Dance Spin Level 1 MAX 1 Solo dance spin or solo dance combination spin - min.
 3 revs on one/each foot.
 Flying spins not permitted.
-Step Sequences Base MAX 1 Circular, midline or diagonal step sequence.
+Step Sequences Base MAX 1 Circular, midline, serpentine or diagonal step sequence.
 Must use full ice surface.
-Should include a variety of steps and tuns and must include three-turns, mohawks, brackets and counters.
-NOT PERMITTED : Stops, pattern retrogressions, loops, jumps of more than 1/2 revolutions dance spins and pirouettes.
+Should include a variety of steps and turns and must include three-turns, mohawks, brackets and counters.
+NOT PERMITTED: Stops, pattern retrogressions, loops, jumps of more than 1/2 revolutions dance spins and pirouettes.
 Solo Twizzle Series Level 1 MAX 1 One solo twizzle series.
 Minimum 2 revolutions on each twizzle.
 At least 2 steps between 1 st and 2 nd twizzle are required but no more than four steps between twizzles.
 (Each push and/or transfer of weight while on two feet between twizzles is considered a step) Choreographic Confirmed/Not One choreographic character step sequence performed at Character Step confirmed any point in the program.
-Must be placed around the short axis and proceed from barrier to barrier.
+Sequence Must be placed around the short axis and proceed from barrier to barrier.
 Must commence with a full stop at one barrier or the other.
+1 are outer.

-Pre-Goldi
+Pre-Gold